open-xchange/appsuite-frontend/documentation/features/metrics/03-analytics-solutions.md

 # Google Analytics

-With this easy step-by-step guide it should be quite simple to setup PIWIK and adjust the relevant properties to start tracking.
-Documentation about the corresponding front end adapter can be found [here](02-adapters.html#piwik).
+With this easy step-by-step guide it should be quite simple to setup Google Analytics and adjust the relevant properties to start tracking.
+Documentation about the corresponding front end adapter can be found [here](02-adapters.html).

 ## Preconditions